En Plein Air

 Curated by Antonio Grulli

-It is often assumed that a hiatus between art and people took place from the historical avant-garde period onwards, but that is not the case.
-True art, new art, is a terroristic act because it shows people that the spirit of the time has completely changed.
-It upsets our beliefs, and there is nothing pleasant or accommodating about it.
-True art is uncomfortable, it disturbs, it takes hold and destroys us.
-The birth of en plein air painting causes a furious reaction from the masses who vehemently oppose this new kind of painting.
-And the artists, traveling the world, freed from their studios, so independent and abnormal, so extra, they are even more terrifying than their paintings.
-Vincent Van Gogh is killed for this; and if we don’t want to believe this version of the story, we can’t deny that it is ‘suicide by society’.
-Something very similar happens to Renoir, and he just barely saves himself.
-In 1949, Edward Seymour introduces spray paint for the first time.
-Artists have a new tool, an even faster one, an even more convenient one, one that suggests original stylistic and formal solutions.
-This simple innovation, the introduction of colour in a pre-existing tool produces an earthquake still underway today.
+It is often assumed that a divide emerged between art and people from the time of the historical avant-garde, but this is not the case.
+True art—new art—is a radical act because it reveals to people that the spirit of the time has completely changed.
+It upsets our beliefs and has nothing soothing or accommodating about it.
+True art is uncomfortable: it unsettles, it seizes, it destroys.
+The advent of en plein air painting provoked furious opposition from the masses, who vehemently rejected this new style.
+Even more fearsome than their paintings were the artists: freed from their studios and travelling the world—independent, abnormal, and extra.
+Vincent Van Gogh was destroyed by this new ideal.
+We may not want to believe this version of the story, but there is no denying that it was ‘suicide by society’.
+Renoir narrowly escaped a similar fate.
+In 1949, Edward Seymour invented spray paint for the first time, providing artists with an even faster, more versatile tool that opened the door to new stylistic and formal possibilities.
+This seemingly simple innovation—introducing colour into a pre-existing instrument—triggered a seismic shift that continues to this day.

-And here comes CANEMORTO’s exhibition.
-The entire project is a gigantic and poetic tribute to en plein air painting; ancestors like Renoir, Monet, Cézanne, Van Gogh, who first put colour in their rucksacks and hats on their head and went out to make trouble.
-It is a poetic tribute in classic CANEMORTO’s style, the hooligan joke becomes affinity and trick to embrace that which seems distant and different.
-The cornerstone of the entire exhibition is the video documenting their participation to an extemporaneous en plein air painting contest that took place in previous months.
-A contest CANEMORTO not only took part in, but one they won (it’s all true, I swear) even though they did everything they could to lose.
-From this moment, a sequence of absolutely crazy events unfolds, always between cockiness and misery, piss-taking and generosity, folly and intellectual honesty; all elements true to their art, especially the many videos realised both as artwork and mean of communication with their audience.
+Enter the CANEMORTO exhibition.
+The project is a vast, poetic tribute to en plein air painting and ancestors like Renoir, Monet, Cézanne, and Van Gogh, who first packed their rucksacks with colour, donned their hats, and went out to make trouble.
+It is a tribute delivered in classic CANEMORTO style, a punk prank that becomes both an act of affinity and a way to embrace that which seems distant and alien.
+The centrepiece of the exhibition is a video documenting their participation in an impromptu en plein air painting contest held some months earlier.
+A contest that CANEMORTO not only took part in— but won (and yes, it’s all true, I swear), despite doing everything in their power to lose.
+From this moment, a sequence of wild events unfolds, teetering between cockiness and humility, piss-taking and generosity, absurdity and intellectual honesty; all hallmarks of their art, especially in the many videos created as both artwork and means of communication with their audience.

-A series of paintings in which they confront themselves with en plein air and landscape painting adds to the exhibition.
-CANEMORTO have always had a soul deeply embedded with historical art experiences, above all others with early nineteenth century avant-garde.
-In these paintings, I felt the taste of Ernst Ludwig Kirchner’s jugged and sharp line, his Swiss exile alpine landscapes reflecting the darkness of times mankind is sometimes called to live in; I found the black skies of Diego Rivera’s murals at the Ministry of Public Education in Mexico City, under which a revolution was attempted; I discovered Paul Gauguin’s shapes, hidden in a landscape too imbued with melancholy to be recognised as earthly paradise.
+The exhibition also features a series of paintings in which CANEMORTO tackle en plein air and landscape painting.
+Their work has always been deeply embedded in the historical art tradition, especially that of the early twentieth-century avant-garde.
+In these paintings, I felt echoes of Ernst Ludwig Kirchner’s sharp, jagged line work, the alpine landscapes of his Swiss exile reflecting the dark times that mankind is sometimes called to live in.
+I saw the ominous skies of Diego Rivera’s murals at Mexico City’s Ministry of Public Education, under which revolution was attempted.
+And I found hints of Paul Gauguin’s forms, hidden in a landscape too steeped in melancholy to be recognised as any earthly paradise.

 Antonio Grulli